VNG-Realisatie/gemma-zaken/docs/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 * file size = 0, i.e. `EnkelvoudigInformatieObject` contains only metadata
   without file content.
 The `EnkelvoudigInformatieObject` is created using a single request to Documenten API.
-* file size <= maximum size.
+* file size &le; maximum size.
 In this case the file content is expected to be in the `inhoud` attribute, using a single request.
-* file size > maximum size.
+* file size &gt; maximum size.
 Here, the file content should be split into parts and each part should be uploaded in a separate request.

 ## Let's get to work